 The STEAM approach is an especially impactful way to introduce young children to the more traditionally rigorous STEM fields.

 Art is a natural entry point into inquiry-based learning for children and allows the other four areas to connect seamlessly together.
 Children are naturally curious and learn through hands-on experiences that allow them to ask questions, form hypotheses and construct knowledge.
-This leads to identifying problems and coming up with unique and creative solutions, often resulting in creating something completely new in the process.
+This leads to identifying problems and coming up with unique and creative solutions, often creating something completely new in the process.

 STEAM Studio + Lab